Angelina Jolie Moving On? Dating A Hollywood A-Lister And Adopting Baby No. 7?

 “Brad’s worried what impact it will have on their kids,” a source shared.

-During their marriage, Angelina reportedly wanted to have another baby but “Brad always said no.” Pitt felt like six kids were enough and that Jolie was just “crazy for wanting another kid.”
+During their marriage, Angelina reportedly wanted to have another baby, but “Brad always said no.” Pitt felt like six kids were enough and that Jolie was just “crazy for wanting another kid.”
 Now that they are locked in an ugly custody battle, Pitt still feels like it’s a bad idea to adopt.

 In addition to the adoption rumors, Aces Showbiz reports that Jolie has rekindled things with Jared Leto.
 The two actors were linked in the past after being spotted eating dinner together in Los Angeles.
 Sources now claim that Jolie and Leto “have talked on the phone a lot” after she filed for divorce in September.